endaoment/endaoment-integration-docs/docs/grant-from-daf.md

 }
 ```

-For a full list of fields that can be returned in the grant information, refer to the [API Reference](../api-reference.md).
+For a full list of fields that can be returned in the grant information, refer to the [Grant API Reference](https://api.dev.endaoment.org/api/transfers/get-all-grants-for-a-fund).

-> TODO: Add link to API Reference

 ## Conclusion